Before gluten-free and soaked grains became common words in our household, we ate the typical American breakfast:

 3 c. warm water (this is in addition to the water listed above)

 1. Before you go to bed, roll your oats.
 We use the Marga oat roller.
 Rolling your oats is very easy.
-Simply fill the hopper with whole oat groats . . .and with a few turns you have nutritious, chewy oat flakes.
+Simply fill the hopper with whole oat groats . . .and within a few turns you have nutritious, chewy oat flakes.

 3. In the morning, pour the mixture into a large, heavy pan.
 I use cast iron – and if your pans are in desperate need of a good seasoning like mine are in this photo, you can read the instructions here.
 Add the dried fruit, nuts – if you’re using them, and the additional 3 c. warm water.